Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Unstable front develops heterogeneous structures

 \section{Unstable front develops heterogeneous structures}

-In this study, we focus on a small subset of the simulation output, the unstable frontal region before its collapse, to ensure the analysis is computationally trackable.
+In this study, we focus on a small subset of the simulation output, the unstable frontal region before its fragmentation under submesoscale meandering and BLT, to ensure the analysis is computationally trackable.
 We explore the evolution of the simulation at later times in a follow up study.
 This region, between \qtyrange{-12.5}{12.5}{\kilo\meter} in $x$, shows rich multiscale evolution in the along-front direction (Fig~\ref{fig:curl}).
 We first characterize the flow in a qualitative overview of the front's structural evolution within the varying mesoscale eddy field.

 The evolution of the surface vertical vorticity field highlights the frontal response to the heterogeneous mesoscale flow (Fig~\ref{fig:curl}).
 Initially, the front is characterized by two parallel bands of cyclonic ($\zeta_0/f>0$) and anticyclonic ($\zeta_0/f<0$) vorticity of equal magnitude, consistent with the thermal wind balance of the initial state (Fig~\ref{fig:curl}a).
 By $t=\qty{16}{\hour}$, the cyclonic band sharpens and intensifies with significant local Rossby number $\overline{\zeta}/f=\textit{O}(1)$ (Fig~\ref{fig:curl}b).
-Concurrently, two groups of enhanced vorticity band emerge for $x\ge0$, one around $y=0$ and the other around $y=\qty{50}{\kilo\meter}$, corresponding to regions of background strain extremes.
-By $t=\qty{30}{\hour}$, these bands have triggered significant curvature on the along-front cyclonic band, and the two features slightly downstream of the strain extremes undergo severe meander (Fig~\ref{fig:curl}c), signifying the growth of frontal BI.
+Concurrently, two groups of enhanced vorticity band emerge for $x\ge0$, one around $y=0$ and the other around $y=\qty{50}{\kilo\meter}$, corresponding to regions of background convergence and divergence.
+By $t=\qty{30}{\hour}$, adjacent to these bands significant curvature emerges on the along-front cyclonic band, and the two features slightly downstream of the strain extremes undergo severe meander (Fig~\ref{fig:curl}c), signifying the growth of frontal BI.
 By $t=\qty{44}{\hour}$, the front has fragmented into a complex field of submesoscale eddies and filaments, indicating that instabilities have grown to a developed stage (Fig~\ref{fig:curl}d).
-Consistent with the background mesoscale strain, the submesoscale features are more spread out in the diverging zone ($y=\qty{50}{\kilo\meter}$) than they are in the converging zone ($y=\qtylist{0;100}{\kilo\meter}$).
-Similar evolution also shows up in the sufrace divergence plot (Fig~\ref{fig:div}).
+Consistent with the background mesoscale forcing, the submesoscale features are more spread out in the diverging zone ($y=\qty{50}{\kilo\meter}$) than they are in the converging zone ($y=\qtylist{0;100}{\kilo\meter}$).
+Similar evolution also shows up in the sufrace divergence plot (Fig~\ref{fig:div} in Appendix~\ref{app:div}).
+And we use spectra profiles at $t=\qty{44}{\hour}$ to clarify the multiscale resolution of the model and how TKE appears at scales comparable to submesoscale fields (Fig~\ref{fig:spec} in Appendix~\ref{app:spec}).